steno97/Yocto-layer-to-implement-a-heart-rate-monitor/README.md

 ```

-after running we have to do on the qemuarm machine the following comand:
+after running to run the application we have to execute on the qemuarm machine the following comands:
 ```
 root
-mknod /dev/mymod c 251 0
 heartbeat
 ```